 Trade measurement policy for EVSE

 EVSE must correctly measure the amount of active electrical energy supplied to or from an electric vehicle.
-It must not misrepresent the calculated cost of the energy supplied.
+They must not misrepresent the calculated cost of the energy supplied.

 All EVSE made on or after 1 April 2026 must comply with the general certificate of approval for electric vehicle supply equipment (NMI 14/4/0).
 This includes the maximum permissible errors (MPEs) for accuracy.